JRSkates/html-project/README.md

 # Jack Skates Portfolio

 Welcome to my portfolio!
-This website showcases my projects and skills as a web developer.
+This website showcases my projects and skills as a Software Engineer.
 It serves as a platform to demonstrate my work, including details about each project and the technologies used.

 ## Deployed Link